menchelab/vrprot/README.md

 pdb_parser.ChimeraX = "<Path to your ChimeraX application>"
 ```

-Than you should be able to use:
+Then you should be able to use:

 ```
 pdb_parser.color_ss_chimerax(portein,colors=["red", "green", "blue"]) # color argument is optional (Coil = "red", Helix = "green", Strand = "blue")
 ```

-This will open Chimerax, select the secondary structures and color them as ask.
+This will open Chimerax, select the secondary structures and color them as asked.

 It will save the results as a .glb file and a .png file containing the texture.

-## Bake .glb with texture file to .ply file
+## Convert .glb with colors to .ply file

 ```
 from blender_converter import BlenderConverter

 blender_parser = BlenderConverter(
-                strucutres={"P04439":"P04439.glb"},
+                structures={"P04439":"P04439.glb"},
                 keepFiles=self.keepFiles)

 ```
-The structure dict contains all the .glb files protein you want to process.
-You can addd a new structure with texture by using:
+The structure dict structures contains all the .glb files protein you want to process.
+You can addd a new structure (as .glb) by using:

 ```
 blender_parser.add_structure(<UniProtID>, <Path to Structure>)